DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 clout than our visits; sorry business (funeral rites) would lay heavy and unexpected claims on people’s time.
-On one trip, the Imangara people had gone to Lake Nash for a funeral and a sing-along, and then travelled on to a rodeo at Mt Isa.
+On one trip, the Imangara people had gone to Lake Nash for a funeral and a sing-along, and then travelled on to a rodeo at Mount Isa.

 At the project’s outset, we anticipated, like Rhonda, that participants would save on transport costs as they would have less need to travel to